craftercms/docs/source/system-administrators/activities/clustering.rst

 Studio Clustering
 =================

-Any number of Crafter Studio can be clustered, where multiple servers, each with their own Crafter Studio installed, acts like a single Crafter Studio to users.
-Each Crafter Studio contains the same data.
+Any number of Crafter Studio instances can be clustered, where multiple servers, each with their own Crafter Studio installed, act like a single Crafter Studio to the end users.

 Crafter Studio by default is not configured for clustering.
 This section describes how to configure Crafter Studio for clustering.
 The configuration setup for one node or multiple nodes is the same.